fleetdm/fleet/docs/Using Fleet/MDM-macOS-setup.md

 fleetctl get mdm-apple
 ```

 If you have configured Fleet with an Apple Business Manager server token for mobile device management (a Fleet Premium feature), you will eventually need to renew that token.
-[As documented in the Apple Business Manager User Guide](https://support.apple.com/en-ca/guide/apple-business-manager/axme0f8659ec/web), the token expires after a year or whenever the account that downloaded the token has their password
+[As documented in the Apple Business Manager User Guide](https://support.apple.com/en-ca/guide/apple-business-manager/axme0f8659ec/web), the token expires after a year or whenever the account that downloaded the token has their password changed.
 To renew the token:
 1. Log in to [business.apple.com](https://business.apple.com)
 2. Select Fleet's MDM server record